ryanlacombe/ryanlacombe/README.md

 ## Hello!
-I am Rain LaCombe, a professional Game Development Programmer currently living in Louisiana.
+I am Ryan LaCombe, a professional Game Development Programmer currently living in Louisiana.

 You can always reach me at this email: ryanalacombe@gmail.com